matsim-org/pt2matsim/README.md

 	[2]	coordinate system (of both schedule and network) [3]	output folder

-The following files are created in the ouput folder:
+The following files are created in the output folder:

 - _allPlausibilityWarnings.csv_: shows all plausibility warnings in a csv file
 - _stopfacilities.csv_: the number of child stop facilities for all stop facilities as csv